 There are many circumstances under which a Muslim can be exempted from fasting, including if you are pregnant, diabetic, breastfeeding, menstruating, sick or of old age. the basic premise is you should not participate if it’s detrimental to your health.

 For a non-Muslim who is pregnant or breastfeeding, you should still avoid eating or drinking in public, likewise for children between six and 12 years, it may be allowed but even Muslims will do this in a discreet and private way so as not to offend others.

 If you are travelling through one of the country’s major international airports, you will see full food services operating as travellers are exempt from fasting (Muslims will make up any fasting days while travelling on a later date).

-The fast is broken at maghrib (the sunset prayer time) by the firing of a canon.
-This is followed by the sound of azan echoing from the louds-speaker of a mosque.
+The fast is broken at maghrib (the sunset prayer time) by the firing of a cannon.
+This is followed by the sound of azan echoing from the loud-speaker of a mosque.

 This has been a tradition in Dubai since the 1960s.
 In Dubai, five cannons are fired at: Burj Park, Eid prayer grounds in Al Mankhool and Al Baraha, Madinat Jumeirah and at Dubai City Walk.

 A great side trip you can take is to see the nightly cannon firing at the Sheikh Zayed Grand Mosque in Abu Dhabi.